Malachite

 R: More Rhodochrosite

-L: A display of Indian zeolites from the Poona
+L: A display of Indian zeolites from the Poona district.

 R: Some impressive Elabaite (tourmaline) crystals.